-Each student is required to complete the professional core, the technology and innovation core EDTE 646: Writing the Professional Paper, and the identified expectations of one of the three degree-completion options.
-Under the thesis option, Option 1, a thesis must be satisfactorily completed as part of a minimum of 30 s.h. of approved graduate study.
+Each student is required to complete either the Education Core or the Enterprise Core (depending on the degree concentration selected), the technology and innovation core, and the identified expectations of one of the three degree-completion options.
+Under the thesis option, Option 1, a thesis (EDTE 699) must be satisfactorily completed as part of a minimum of 30 s.h. of approved graduate study.
 The applied research option, Option 2, requires satisfactory completion of EDTE 698 Research and Development in Technical Areas as part of 33 s.h. of approved graduate study.
 Option 3 involves the completion of 36 s.h. of graduate study by taking five approved elective courses which have been selected based on their fit to the professional development needs of the student.
 Technology & Innovation and approved courses in related disciplines are elected to complete the semester-hour requirements.
 The graduate program coordinator serves as the advisor for all graduate students pursuing a master's degree.
 Master's degree candidates who elect the thesis option will select, in consultation with the graduate coordinator, a thesis advisor from the Department of Applied Engineering, Safety & Technology.
 This advisor will work with at least two other members of a student's thesis committee.
 These other committee members must consist of at least one other graduate-level faculty member of the Department of Applied Engineering, Safety & Technology.
 The third member must come from outside of the department and can be someone who is a recognized expert in a given field.